INTO-CPS-Association/DigitalTwins_RoboSim/readme.md

 ### Execution

 After these steps have been worked out, the co-simulation can be executed using the script `templates/step5_co-simulation/cosimulation_execution.sh`.
 For exemplification, refer to [co-simulation UR5e](UR5e/co-simulation/) to see the implementation of the co-simulation for the UR5e.
+The execution of the resulting co-simulation artifacts can also be done through the [TwinManager](https://github.com/sagilar/TwinManager).
+See [the UR5e implementation with the TwinManager](UR5e/TwinManager/).

 ## Cite this work
 TBD